What is Information Technology (IT)?

 Notably, most computer information technology professions do not require licensure in Arkansas.
 Some employers may, however, require workers to obtain a high level of security clearance prior to employment.
 It’s also not uncommon for companies and organizations to offer incentives to those pursuing additional credentials, such as help funding training and/or pay bonuses.
 You should also note that many certifying bodies require professionals to actively maintain their acquired credentials.
 In most cases, this means meeting established continuing education requirements, which are intended to ensure you remain familiar with current information technology updates and trends.
 The field is constantly changing and progressing, making it incredibly important to remain informed and updated.
 Generally, continuing education requirements may be met by completing free and/or paid training programs, attending seminars at conventions, and/or enrolling in academic courses.

-Careers for CIT (CIS) Graduates
+Potential Careers for IT Graduates

 • Application Developer